sebastiancarlos/beachpatrol/README.md

 command and call it with arguments.
 It will call `beachmsg` itself through the web extension's Native Messaging feature.
-Also, the UI will highlight commands which are meant to run on the current URL, will provide GUI elements for common situations (such as pagination and dropdowns), and will support hotkeys.
+Also, the UI will highlight commands which are meant to run on the current URL, will provide GUI elements for common situations (such as pagination and dropdowns), and will support hotkeys:

 ![image](https://github.com/sebastiancarlos/beachpatrol/assets/88276600/751aec3f-284d-4563-ac0f-09bfa52034e2)